j-wags/joint-demo/script.md

 # Joint demo script

-I'm going to spend the next few minutes showing off how some OMSF products work with each other in addition to diving slightly deeper into a few capabilities along the way.
-Everything will be something that you can run right now, so as excited as we are about things like SMIRNOFF protein force fields or co-folding at scale with OpenFold 3, I'll be focusing on released software you can install and use right now.
+While I'm here representing Open Force Field specifically, I'm going to spend the next few minutes showing off how some OMSF products work with each other in addition to diving slightly deeper into a few Open Force Field capabilities along the way.
+Most of what I'm showing will be something that you can run right now, so as excited as we are about things like SMIRNOFF protein force fields or co-folding at scale with OpenFold 3, I'll be focusing on released software you can install and use right now.

-0:40

 If you want to follow along, the materials are available on GitHub at the following link: https://github.com/j-wags/joint-demo